iamhsk/microwave-rails/README.md

     $ cd microwave-workspace
     $ bundle install
     $ bundle exec rake db:create
-    $ bundle exec rails s
+    $ bundle exec puma
-    see it ready to go at http://localhost:5000!
+    * See it ready to go at http://localhost:5000!